AppliedLogicSystems/ALSProlog/docs/src_help_md/md_help/assert12.md

 title: 'assert/[1,2]'
 group: Prolog Database
 predicates:
+- {sig: 'assert', args: {
+    1: 'adds a clause to a procedure',
+    2: 'adds a clause to a procedure, returning a DB Ref' }}
+- {sig: 'asserta', args: {
-- {sig: 'assert/[1,2]', desc: 'adds a clause to a procedure'}
+    1: 'adds a clause to the beginning of a procedure',
-- {sig: 'asserta/[1,2]', desc: 'adds a clause at the beginning of a procedure'}
+    2: 'adds a clause to the beginning of a procedure, returning a DB Ref' }}
+- {sig: 'assertz', args: {
+    1: 'adds a clause to the end of a procedure',
-- {sig: 'assertz/[1,2]', desc: 'adds a clause at the end of a procedure'}
+    2: 'adds a clause to the end of a procedure, returning a DB Ref' }}
 ---

 ## FORMS